CiOShea/CiOShea/README.md

 ## Hello, my name is Cian O'Shea.
 Welcome to my GitHub page! 👋

-I am a second year Computer Science student in Griffith College in Dublin, Ireland 🇮🇪.
+I am a third year Computer Science student in Griffith College in Dublin, Ireland 🇮🇪.

 I have a keen interest in Software Development as well as Databases, Data Structures and Web Development, and I am always looking for new things to learn!💻📚